ybw0014/mc-plugin-docs/docs/slimefun-translation/config/translations.md

 - `lore-replacements`: This is a map that describes the text in lines that will be replaced.
 This is best for some lines that has dynamic text, but some part of it needs to be translated.

 When the `lore` field exists, the other fields will be ignored.
 When none of these 3 fields exist, the lore will not be changed.

+## Making own translations

+You can choose to make your own translation files, either for your own server or for the future contribution.

+Use the command `/sftr translation generate` (See command [usage](/slimefun-translation/usage/commands-and-permissions#generate-translation-file) for more information) to generate the source text file.
+The source text file will be generated under `/plugins/SlimefunTranslation/translations/<language>/export-X.yml`, where X is a self-increment integer.

+Then you can change the source text file to make use of placeholders, or just start translating it.